-Paying you assessment fees: Instructions for paying 2022 assessment fees have been sent to all owners by email and are also posted on this website on the Owner’s Roster and Assessments web page.
-New owners, PLEASE NOTE, you will not receive an invoice for your assessment payments, they are due on the first of the months, and late payments will incur late fees and penalty interest.
+Paying you condo assessment fees: Instructions for paying 2022 assessment fees have been sent to all owners by email and are also posted on this website on the Owner’s Roster and Assessments web page.
+New owners, PLEASE NOTE, Assessment fees are due on the first of the month, and late payments will incur late fees and penalty interest.

 Owners who wish to lease your unit, either short term or long term, must register residents:

 Please download the Big Canoe POA Residential Lease Registration Form below.
 Notice must be given ahead of time, the registration form must be completed and fees must be paid.
 This registration is necessary for anyone who is residing in a unit but whose name does not appear on the deed.
 Big Canoe Lease Forms